elastisys/compliantkubernetes/docs/adr/0002-use-kubespray-for-cluster-lifecycle.md

 ### Negative Consequences

-- We need training on kubespray.
+- We need training on Kubespray.
-- We need to port our tooling and practices to kubespray.
+- We need to port our tooling and practices to Kubespray.
-- We need to port `compliantkubernetes-apps` to work on kubespray.
+- We need to port `compliantkubernetes-apps` to work on Kubespray.

 ## Pros and Cons of the Options